ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/team logs/Weekly-Team-Logs.md

 ### In Progress Tasks/ To do:
 ![week5-In Progress](./Images/week5-in-prog.png)

-### Status: We have begun the development phase of the project and are working towards delivering the MVP and 3 features of our app by  the end of the next cycle.
+### Overview : We have begun the development phase of the project and are working towards delivering the MVP and 3 features of our app by  the end of the next cycle.

 ## June 12(Wed) - June 14(Fri)